zfz7/tetris_aws_go/README.md

 ## Warnings

+[smithy-go](https://github.com/awslabs/smithy-go) Does not yet work.
+Track this [issue](https://github.com/aws/smithy-go/issues/458) to see updated status

 The go and typescript type generation rely on [smithy-go](https://github.com/awslabs/smithy-go) and [smithy-typescript](https://github.com/awslabs/smithy-typescript), both products are not yet GA.
 As such they still have some quirks to work through.
 Overall it seems that the typescript code generation tool is a bit more stable.